trolie/spec/docs/articles/peer-monitoring-sets.md

 `B-out`.
 This monitoring set has various uses in monitoring system behavior:

 * If the TROLIE implementation pre-configures the expected seam, then this configuration may be checked against the seam modeling set for differences, therefore spotting modeling errors.
-* In future articles, we will show how the seam monitoring set may be used to monitor reconciliation of ratings across RCs.
+* [RC-to-RC Reconciliation](RC-to-RC-reconciliation.md) shows how the seam monitoring set may be used to monitor reconciliation of ratings across RCs.